Harmanjot Singh Khabra: 2018–19: Second ISL victory

-After missing the last matches of the previous ISL season, Khabra was back in action for Bengaluru in the 2018–19 Indian Super League season in their opening match on 20 September 2018 against Chennaiyin in a 1–0 victory.
+After missing the last matches of the previous ISL season, Khabra was back in action for Bengaluru in the 2018–19 Indian Super League in their opening match on 20 September 2018 against Chennaiyin in a 1–0 victory.
 Khabra assisted twice in the match against FC Pune City on 30 November 2018, which helped Bengaluru to win the match 2–1.
 He completed three assists.
 Bengaluru qualified for the final for the second consecutive year meeting FC Goa in the match.
 Khabra started in the lineup for the final against Goa on 17 March 2019, which they ended up winning 1–0 after 120 minutes when a late goal decided the match for Bengaluru.
 This victory helped Khabra clinch his second ISL trophy and Bengaluru win their maiden ISL trophy.

 2019–20: Third consecutive playoffs

-Khabra started his 2019–20 Indian Super League season on 21 October 2019 in their opening match of the season in a 0–0 draw against NorthEast United.
+Khabra started his 2019–20 Indian Super League on 21 October 2019 in their opening match of the season in a 0–0 draw against NorthEast United.
 Bengaluru qualified for the 2019–20 ISL season playoffs but failed to make it to the finals after they were brought down by ATK (former Atlético de Kolkata) with an aggregate score of 3–2.
 Khabra ended his season with no goals or assists.
 In between the ISL season, he played in the 2020 AFC Cup qualifying play-offs by appearing for the club first in the second preliminary round match against Paro FC in the first leg on 5 February 2020, which they won 0–1.

 2020–21: 100th appearance and final season

-Khabra was back with the team for the 2020–21 Indian Super League season, which was played behind closed doors because of the COVID-19 pandemic.
+Khabra was back with the team for the 2020–21 Indian Super League, which was played behind closed doors because of the COVID-19 pandemic.
 He played his first game of the season on 22 November 2020 in Bengaluru's opening match against Goa, which ended in a 2–2 draw.
 He provided three assists for the club in a devastating campaign.
 Khabra made his 100th appearance for the Blues in the match against Jamshedpur FC on 28 December, which they lost 0–1.
 He played his only match in the 2021 AFC Cup qualifying play-offs against the Nepal Army Club in the preliminary round 2 match on 14 April 2021, which they won 5–0.
 On 30 May 2021, it was officially announced that Khabra had left after spending five years with the club.